 With many experiences that would prove helpful and feeling God's call, Brian and his family relocated to Napa in 2003 to direct the efforts at Kolbe Academy, both the day school and the home school program.
 In 2008, Brian accepted the position of Principal at the combined Kolbe Academy & Trinity Prep day school.
 After eight years of toiling in that field, he returned to Kolbe Academy Home School as Executive Director in May 2016.
 He and Deana are the proud parents of nine—six girls and three boys—three of whom have graduated from Kolbe Academy & Trinity Prep.

 Everett was born and raised in Southeast Alaska.
 He received his B.A. in Philosophy from Gonzaga University, where he spent two years in the seminary before discerning he wasn't called to the priesthood.
-He is married to his beautiful wife Melissa, and has four sons, Nathaniel, Aaron, Peter, and Matthew.
+He is married to his beautiful wife Melissa, and has five sons, Nathaniel, Aaron, Peter, Matthew and David.

 Before joining Kolbe Academy in 2008, Everett worked as a high school teacher in math, science and computer literacy at a small private Catholic school in Cottonwood, Idaho.
 In addition to his work as Director of Academic Services, Everett servers as the Dean of Students.
 He has taught Kolbe's 10th grade Sacramental Theology & Church History I course online, and taught classes on sacramental theology and catechesis for the Diocese of Santa Rosa's catechist formation program.

 Jeanne Anne is originally from Cincinnati, Ohio.
 Her father was a Lieutenant Colonel in the Army which meant her family had to move all over the United States every two or three years.
 Her conversion to Catholicism at the age of 21, she attributes to listening to Archbishop Fulton Sheen on tape.
 She graduated from the University of San Francisco while working and taking care of small children and thus understands the struggles of juggling motherhood, working and teaching.
 After home schooling her eight children for over 16 years, she now resides in Napa with her youngest three children who attend Kolbe Academy Trinity Prep Day School.